-Fear of cost and time may be the reason you as a small business owner have shied away from making a commitment to Content Marketing.
-Consistency in a content marketing program can ease both the fear of cost and time by making it part of your daily routine.
-Think about it, including small marketing tasks into a key employee’s daily set of tasks will in a short time become something they look forward to.
-You’ll be empowering your employees to be more creative while at the same time engaging your customers in ongoing conversations.
+Most small business owners shy away from making a commitment to Content Marketing for two reasons, fear of the cost and fear of the time it'll require.
+Consistency in a content marketing program can ease both fears by making content creation part of your daily routine.
+Think about it, including small marketing tasks into a key employee's daily tasks will in a short time become something they look forward to.
+You'll be empowering your employees to be more creative while at the same time engaging your customers in ongoing conversations.

 What's the easiest answer to, What is Content Marketing?
 Content is the fuel for a successful website, how you go about lining up your knowledge and resources is critical to achieving the success you seek.